julzaza/wildwitchherbs/_posts/2026-08-07-preparing-the-womb-european-tradition.md

 The womb was not viewed as something to be rushed.

 It was something to be prepared.

+This belief, that fertility begins long before conception itself, forms the foundation of the **[4-Month Fertility System](https://wildwitchherbs.gumroad.com/l/fertility-magic)**, a complete ritual guide with herbal tea blends, womb preparation practices, ancestral ceremonies, and seasonal fertility traditions.

+---

 ## Fertility Was Never Considered Instant